The 10 Business Types With The Lowest Profit Margins

 Several other costs don’t fall into either gross profit or operating profits.
 Interest payments and earnings are netted, and then companies must pay taxes.

-You may have heard the term swimming upstream.
-It refers to actions that certain types of fish, like salmon, take when they’re spawning.
+You may have heard of the term “swimming upstream,” which refers to actions that certain types of fish take when they’re spawning.
 It takes much effort for them to get upstream.

-A business with a low profit margin is much like trying to swim upstream; any problems that occur during normal business operations can leave a company vulnerable to unexpected costs.
+A business with a low profit margin is much like a fish trying to swim upstream; any problems that occur during normal operations can leave a company vulnerable to unexpected costs.
 Every business experiences unexpected costs, but ones with higher profit margins are more likely to survive.

 Low profit margins are often the result of hyper-competitive industries.
 Most of the competitors compete on prices to attract customers..
-However, low prices eventually hurt all of the companies, even the ones that remain.
+However, low prices eventually hurt all companies, even the ones that remain.

 The reasons for these low-margin business types vary, as can be considerable.
 For other types, it can be more subtle, such as regulations and insurance needs.
 It’s these subtle reasons that take people by surprise when they learn about them being low margin businesses.

 Before Home Depot and Lowes, you’d likely find lawn and garden supply stores in many towns.
 These small businesses catered to the community, but it’s become too difficult to compete with big chains.

 Homeownership trends are shifting as well.
 Millennials are waiting until later in life to buy homes.
 They either can’t afford down payments or enjoy the lack of commitment that renting allows.

 2. Car Dealerships